webdiscus/vilog/README.md

   Run loggers in `silent` mode to buffer output in memory.\
   Flush all buffered logs later in chronological order, with optional colored or plain-text output.

-- **Test-friendly by design** Built-in dynamic tokens for time, date, and duration can be fully mocked in tests.
+- **Test-friendly by design** wit built-in dynamic tokens for time, date, and duration can be mocked in tests.

 ---